bauerjj/SphinxSearch/README.md

    *  Include some of the advanced search options on the result page...maybe a javascript toggle div
    *  Locales other than English
    *  More filter options
+   *  Improve the autocompete fields and speed of the jquery UI POST.
+For some reason, it is very slow and I woud like to incorporate the stock Vanilla Forum's autocomplete magic, but I had problems doing so....